rongyj/derivhack2019/examples/hellocdm/README.md

 ## Tutorial

 In this section we are going to walk through the app step-by-step.
+This is also available as a [video recording](https://youtu.be/YRrXoD_wabk).

 ### Loading the DAML model onto a local ledger